Agarwal-Akshat/Springboot-Application/README.md

 5) find customer by account id
 6) find customer by firstname.

-Exception handling and unit testing for this contoller has been done to see everything works fine.
+Exception handling and unit testing for this controller has been done to see everything works fine.

 2nd entity is for transact class, having transid(primary key,self generated), account id, tranfer balance, inout(boolean true means credit and false means debit).
 The controller for this entity can do the following:
 1) view all Transactions